HaDo1802/real_estate_analytic/README.md

 # Real Estate ETL Pipeline

-A production-focused Extract, Transform, Load (ETL) pipeline that extracts real‑estate listings (Zillow), transforms and validates them, and loads them into a PostgreSQL database for analytics.
+A production-focused Extract, Transform, Load (ETL) pipeline that extracts real‑estate listings data using Zillow API, transforms and loads them into a PostgreSQL database for furthere analytics.

 ## 🏗️ Project Structure